 Now, you don’t have to accept this definition of racism.
 If you want to insist that all race prejudice must be called “racism,” that’s fine.
 But if you’re going to do that, you have to do two things:

 First, you have to acknowledge the existence of a different definition, with a strong pedigree.
 Maybe you didn’t know about it before, but you do now.
 To say your definition of racism is real and the other one is made up is just false.
 Both definitions are real.

-Second, you have to come up with some other way of distinguishing between race prejudice backed by hegemonic power and that which isn’t.
+Second, you have to come up with some other way of distinguishing between the race prejudice that’s expressed by those who share a race with the most economically, politically, and culturally powerful people in a society and that which isn’t.
 Because even if you call them both “racism” (which, again, fine, whatever, go ahead), they’re not the same phenomenon.
 They don’t spring from the same roots, they don’t operate the same way, they don’t have the same effects.
 They don’t.